 Children are prone to getting teeth knocked out, bumped, or loosened because of how active they are.
 As infants learn to walk, it’s not uncommon for them to fall and hit their mouths on something.
 Although severe damage is rare, there’s always a chance of the bump to their mouth, causing a chipped or broken tooth.
 The older — and more active — your child gets, the higher the chances are for them to knock out an entire tooth.

 Toddler’s Front Teeth Knocked Out: What to Do

 If your toddler gets their teeth knocked out, act quickly.
-Usually, you need to see our Princeton family dentist within the next 1-2 hours.
+Usually, you need to see our pediatric dentist within the next 1-2 hours.
 First, look around for the tooth or broken off fragment.
 If you can find it, great!
 If not, it’s not the end of the world.